StarRocks/starrocks/docs/reference/System_variable.md

 ### Set variables globally or for a single session

 You can set variables to take effect **globally** or **only on the current session**.
-When set to global, the new value will be used for subsequent new sessions, while the current session still uses the original value.
+When set to global, the new value will be used for all the future sessions, while the current session still uses the original value.
 When set to "current session only", the variable will only take effect on the current session.

 A variable set by `SET var_name = xxx;` only takes effect for the current session.
 Example: